 The unequivocal answer to “can hemorrhoids turn into cancer?” is no. Hemorrhoids never become cancerous.
 However, hemorrhoids and colon cancer share many of the same symptoms.
 For this reason, getting an accurate diagnosis is key in ensuring you do not have a more serious health condition instead of inflamed hemorrhoids.

 Colon cancer is not the only condition that shares symptoms with hemorrhoids, and hemorrhoids can turn into something more serious in some cases.
 If you see any blood in your stool, it is important to visit your doctor or schedule an appointment with us.
-It is likely just an irritated hemorrhoid or fissure caused by straining during a bowel movement.
+It is likely just an irritated hemorrhoid or fissure.
 However, it is better to be safe than sorry.
 If you have a more serious condition, you do not want to ignore it.

 Anal or Colon Cancer